Anyone else out there grow up eating chicken salad as a kid?

 Did you grow up eating a more traditional version of this recipe as a kid?
 Tell us in the comments below, and be sure to come back to rate the recipe after you’ve tried it.

-Photos by Meghan Bassett, © Ask the Experts, LLC.
+Photos by Meghan Yager, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Originally published by Shanna Mallon on November 18, 2010.
-Last updated: January 12, 2020 at 19:04 pm.
+Last updated: June 10, 2020 at 14:44 pm.
 With additional writing and editing by Allison Sidhu.

 Nutritional information derived from a database of known generic and branded foods and ingredients and was not compiled by a registered dietitian or submitted for lab testing.
 It should be viewed as an approximation.